 - 750-square-foot piazza overlooking the river and oak grove

-- Panoramic views from private dock extending 700 feet into the Ashley River
+- Unrivalled coastal views from private dock extending 700 feet into the Ashley River

 - Multiple spaces for flexible, creative event planning